TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.22.md

 ---

-And Peter took him, and began to rebuke him, saying, Be it far from thee, Lord: this shall never be unto thee.
+Peter took him aside, and began to rebuke him, saying, "Far be it from you, Lord!
+This will never be done to you."